 Just before the little detour to change his shoes, Cyril picks up a huge drop and is already ecstatic for his meal the next day.

-Around 11am we arrive at Saint Pierre for a lunch break.
+Around 11 am we arrive at Saint Pierre for a lunch break.
 Noon sounds at the bell tower when we leave for the rest of the program: 1100D + to join the Col de Bellefond.
-The first meters of climb are difficult but once the digestion started I find good legs and leads the pace to the hut Bellefond where I am stopped by a huge Patou.
-First meeting with these shepherd dogs with such bad reputation.
+The first meters of the climb is difficult but once the digestion started I find good legs and lead the pace to the hut Bellefond where I am stopped by a huge Patou.
+First meeting with these shepherd dogs with such a bad reputation.
 He barks a shot without approaching but lies down in the middle of the path.
-Fortunately Cyril is an expert on free-range dogs since they are around the world in a tramp style.
+Fortunately, Cyril is an expert on free-range dogs since they are around the world in a tramp style.
 He shows him a big rock as he walks, the dog departs but we look oddly pass.
 I’m not very reassured especially when he starts to run to catch us but the pebbles again raised the stop net.
-It will aboe again once or twice while we are already far history not to lose the face without doubt.
+It will be again once or twice while we are already far history not to lose the face without a doubt.

 Once rocked on the other side of the pass we start crossing the high plateaus of Chartreuse.
 Even in the rain is a beautiful landscape with these many herds of cows and green meadows.
 But do not be fooled the way is traitor lapiaz, slippery stones, flooded paths, mud … everything is there to slow us down.

 Little by little, in spite of our good rhythm, we realize that the path remains long and that time flies at full speed.
 As we are not great strategists we have not studied precisely the course and even less evaluated the time between stages.
 After all, it’s an Off there is no stopwatch.
 Except that the last train between Chambéry and Grenoble is at 20:21 and the prospect of spending the night in the station does not pack us too much.
 If we had thought a little about the question we could have done the opposite take the train in the morning is run to the car but hey it’s not our kind to plan.

 In short, strategic decisions are needed.
 The first is not to go down on Saint Pierre d’Entremont by the GRP but to continue on the crossing of the highlands by the GR9.
 It seems shorter. but with uneven to pass the pass of the Alpette.
 The choice was perhaps not wise but the landscapes are sublime and the rays of suns that finally clear up the sky give back to pastures, leaves and other streams of beautiful colors.
 A last glance at the map shows us another 25 / 30km and only 2h30 before the departure of the train, while we turn at 6km / h since the departure.
 But the worst is that we did not see that the GRP bypassed the Granier pass by a small rise of 600d + before descending on Chambery.
-In other words, it is impossible mission.
+In other words, it is an impossible mission.
 Once Epernay joins we will take the road.5km for 300d +, it reminds me oddly the TDS …

-At 18h past we are at the Granier pass and fill up with coca and water at the local bar.
+At 18h past, we are at the Granier pass and fill up with coca and water at the local bar.
 At worst it’s 15km downhill it should do it, the pressure falls.
 The bartender, an athlete also, tells us that it is possible to join the path after 5km of road.
 That’s what we will do.
 But the closer we get to Chambéry and the more we are gardening, the GRP crosses other paths and small roads, not easy to navigate while our advance on the schedule decreases at a brisk pace.
-Suddenly we see a car at the end of a road with an open door, Cyril proposes to ask the shortest way to Chambéry, but when I arrive at the level of the driver it is a naked couple in full emotional fusion that I see and I can only throw a brief bow before moving on.
+Suddenly we see a car at the end of a road with an open door, Cyril proposes to ask the shortest way to Chambéry, but when I arrive at the level of the driver it is a naked couple in a full emotional fusion that I see and I can only throw a brief bow before moving on.

 20h00 the station is in front of us just enough time to take an express pizza and our tickets and here we are warm on the train to Grenoble.